-- 6.24 The County may choose to issue short-term financing tools such as bond anticipation notes, tax anticipation notes, line of credit, or pooled commercial paper where their use is judged by the County's financial advisor and bond counsel to be prudent and advantageous. - 6.25 The County will not use short-term borrowing to finance operating needs except in the case of an extreme financial emergency, which is unforeseen and beyond its control.
+- 6.24 The County may choose to issue short-term financing tools such as bond anticipation notes, tax anticipation notes, line of credit, or pooled commercial paper where their use is judged by the County's financial advisor and bond counsel to be prudent and advantageous.
+The Chief Financial Officer's recommendations will be considered. - 6.25 The County will not use short-term borrowing to finance operating needs except in the case of an extreme financial emergency, which is unforeseen and beyond its control.